Shaowen Bardzell

-Shaowen Bardzell is a Taiwanese-American computer scientist who is the chair of the School of Interactive Computing in the Georgia Institute of Technology College of Computing, where she is a professor.
-Her research concerns humanistic informatics, feminist approaches to human–computer interaction, and sustainable design.
+Shaowen Bardzell is a Taiwanese-American computer scientist who is a professor at the Georgia Institute of Technology College of Computing, where she is the chair of the School of Interactive Computing.
+Her research focuses on humanistic informatics, feminist approaches to human–computer interaction, and sustainable design.

 Education and career

 Bardzell earned a bachelor's degree in foreign languages and literatures at Tunghai University in Taiwan in 1991, and then went to Indiana University Bloomington for graduate study in comparative literature.
 She received a master's degree in 1994 and completed her Ph.D. in 2004, with the dissertation Hospitality and Gift Exchange: Reciprocity and Its Roles in Two Medieval Narratives.

 After continuing at Indiana University Bloomington as a visiting assistant professor in the School of Public Health, she took a position as an assistant professor in the School of Informatics and Computing of Indiana University–Purdue University Indianapolis in 2007.
 She returned to Indiana University Bloomington as an assistant professor in the School of Informatics and Computing in 2008, and was promoted to associate professor in 2013.

 She moved to the Pennsylvania State University College of Information Sciences and Technology in 2020.
 In 2023 she moved again to her present position at Georgia Tech.
 She took over the department chair previously held by Ayanna Howard, who became dean of engineering at Ohio State University.

+Along with her appointment as the new chair of Georgia Tech's School of Interactive Computing Bardzell brought her Cultural Research in Technology (CRIT) Lab to Georgia Tech from her previous position at Penn State.
+Citing her interests in diversity and interdisciplinary studies, Bardzell brought this lab to Georgia Tech to encourage students and colleagues to integrate a humanistic approach into technological developments.
+This lab is grounded in HCI methodologies and analyzes how interactive technologies impact sociocultural and political issues important to today.
+This is achieved by blending qualitative methodologies from critical studies such as ethnography and social critique theories (EX: Feminism or Marxism) and applying quantitative methodologies, such as procedural lab experiments.
+The CRIT Lab's work has been funded by major foundations, including the Intel Corporation, the National Science Foundation, and the Chiang Ching-Kuo Foundation.

+Notable work

+In 2010, Bardzell introduced the term Feminist HCI in her paper “Feminist HCI: Taking Stock and Outlining an Agenda for Design” by combining ideas from feminist theory with Human-Computer Interactions (HCI) principles.
+Bardzell’s paper proposed six key qualities of Feminist HCI: pluralism, self-disclosure, participation, embodiment, advocacy, and ecology.
+While the original “Feminist HCI” paper has been widely cited, according to a 2020 study, the citations have rarely resulted in the practical use of Bardzell’s Feminist HCI principles.